Concordia University Chicago

 CUC offers a high-quality education that is affordable, and the University offers generous financial assistance from the time students are admitted to the time they celebrate their graduation.

-At Concordia–Chicago, 100 percent of full-time traditional undergraduate students receive financial aid, and every admitted freshman receives a merit scholarship of up to $20,000 provided by the University.
-Additional awards, including music scholarships, alumni grants and church professional grants, are available.
+At Concordia–Chicago, 100 percent of full-time traditional undergraduate students receive financial aid, and every admitted freshman receives a merit scholarship provided by the University.
+Additional awards, including music scholarships, alumni grants, and church professional grants, are available.
 Up to five full-tuition scholarships are awarded each year to academically outstanding freshmen.